tonykhbo/apple-doc-beta-mcp/README.md

 {"query": "*View*", "platform": "iOS", "maxResults": 5}
 ```

-### `get_symbol`
+### `check_updates`
-Get detailed documentation for a specific symbol.
-- `path` (required): Documentation path (e.g., "documentation/SwiftUI/View")
+Check for available updates from the git repository.
+- No parameters required
+- Shows current branch status, available updates, and update instructions
+- **Note**: The server automatically checks for updates on startup and displays notifications

 ## 🚨 Troubleshooting

 **Server Won't Start**
 - Ensure Node.js 18+ is installed
-- For direct usage: Verify the path in your MCP config points to the correct `dist/index.js` location
+- Verify the path in your MCP config points to the correct `dist/index.js` location
 - Check your MCP configuration syntax
 - Restart your AI assistant after config changes

 **"0 tools" Showing Up**
 - This usually means the server isn't starting properly
 - Check the file path in your configuration is correct and absolute
-- Make sure you've run `npm run build` to create the `dist` directory
+- The `dist` directory is included - no build step required
 - Try testing the server directly: `node /path/to/apple-doc-mcp/dist/index.js`

 **No Results Found**